ipetez/react-create/README.md

 # react-create
-Simple React CLI for creating  React Components very easily by generating desired markup based on your preferences from the command line.
+Simple React CLI that aims to speed up development by generating desired React component markup based on your preferences via the command line.

 ## Installation
 ### Via NPM